mcdougz/enhanshot/README.md

 ### Negative-Positive

-In negative-positive effect, each rgb values are simply converted.
+For the negative-positive effect, each rgb value is simply inverted.

 #### Usage